Key points:

 Think of the sliders at the bottom of En-ROADS as a control panel, and the graphs up top as a display of what’s going on in the system.
 When you move a slider, it will have ripple effects across the whole system, including affecting the result of other sliders that you can move.

-For example, if you subsidize renewables, you’ll notice in the graphs that the proportion of transport and buildings and industry that is electrified increases, even though the electrification sliders were not moved.
+For example, if you implement a carbon price, you’ll notice in the graphs that the energy intensity of the economy declines, even though the energy efficiency sliders were not moved.
 See this scenario in En-ROADS.

-En-ROADS is a dynamic model of a whole system: an action in one sector (subsidizing renewables) will cause changes in another sector (electrification of transport and buildings and industry).
-Just like in the real world, making renewable energy cheaper will incentivize companies to build more electric vehicles, charging stations, heat pumps, etc.
+En-ROADS is a dynamic model of a whole system: an action in one sector (increasing the carbon price) will cause changes in another sector (energy efficiency of the economy).
+Just like in the real world, a carbon price will increase the cost of energy unless all energy comes from non-polluting sources, incentivizing people to reduce the amount of energy they use.

-If you also move the Transport Electrification slider in this scenario, this will cause additional electrification.
+If you also move the Transport and Buildings & Industry Energy Efficiency sliders in this scenario, this will cause additional reductions in energy intensity.
 See this scenario in En-ROADS.

 What if the sliders have overlapping effects?